How to cite this paper

 optimized XML software for a number of operations.
 The measurement is normalized into

 of processed XML.
 These are numbers with the current LSI product.

 Hardware/Software Compared to Software-Only (Von Neumann architecture) Performance

 Parser Attack Checks

-Parallel to parsing; detects buffer overflow and resource exhaustion attacks against parser
+Parallel to parsing; detects buffer overflow and resource exhaustion attacks against

 Parser-based well-formed check

 Message-based anomaly detection

 Detects messages which deviate from statistical norm; adaptive; stronger than schema

 Token-based parsing with sequential and random-access to all XML objects